garrandall/popular-music-data/tracks/baby-i-m-back-baby-bash-akon.md

-I was gone for a minute but now im home,
+I was gone for a minute but now I'm home,
 Please forgive me for being a rolling stone,
 Please forgive me let me polish it up like chrome,
 Get off the phone till he swears to leave me alone,